Change Takes Time

 - When in doubt about what to say try “Keep Going.”
 And, just see what happens.

 - Self check-When you work yourself out how much are you correcting every move you make?
 Try to talk half as much the next time.

 Change takes time.
 Whether you are trying to change how you teach and talk or how a client does an exercise.
 Pilates is a practice and they have their whole life to “get it.”
 So, give them the freedom to make some errors along the way.
 Give them permission to move.
 Give yourself credit for all that you know and get creative with what your client needs to do the exercises you want them to do.

-For more on this stay tuned for an upcoming webinar or check out a mini-course on this topic.
+For more on this topic stay tuned for an upcoming course with Lesley.
 Or, if you’re wanting more training on this contact me here and we can do some personal training and observation on your teaching.
 In the meantime enjoy saying few words and watching Pilates teach more.